ibm-bluemix-push-notifications/Retail-Customer-Feedback-Scenario/README.md

 - `appRegion` - Region where your bluemix app is hosted.
 Eg for US Dallas -`.ng.bluemix.net`.

 - `deviceIds` - The deviceId to which the message need to be send.
 This data will come from the `complaints` database.
+- `name` - Name of the customer.
+This data will come from the `complaints` database.

 ### Setup the OPenWhisk.